er537/blog/_posts/2023-09-05-whisper_interpretability.md

 *(Work done as part of [SERI MATS](https://www.serimats.org/) Summer 2023 cohort under the supervision of Lee Sharkey.)*

 Thus far, Mechanistic Interpretability has primarily focused on language and image models.
-To develop a universal model for interpretability we need techniques that transfer across modalities.
-I have therefore attempted to do mechanistic interpretability on OpenAI's Whisper **tiny** model and here I present some of my findings.
+GPT-4 is already multimodal (image and text) and before long we are likely to have fully multimodal models that can interact with images, text, audio and video.
+To develop a universal model for interpretability we need techniques that transfer across all these modalities.
+Thus far however, there have been no series attempts to do mechanistic interp on audio models, let alone multimodal models.
+This is worrying because there could easily be parts of these multimodal models performing dangeous/deceptive computation that we are unable to interpret.
+I have therefore spent some time doing mechanistic interpretability on OpenAI's Whisper model.
+Here I present some of my findings.

 This post is structured into 3 main claims that I make about the model:
+In the opener, I think you can make a more convincing case for why people in the safety community / people in general should care about this.
+To me, the basic case is:

+Additionally, your work pioneers ways to make audio features legible to humans.

-**1) Encoder representations are highly localized
+**1) Encoder attention is highly localized
 2) The encoder learns human interpretable features
 3) The decoder alone acts as a weak LM**

 *For context: Whisper is a speech-to-text model.
-It has an encoder-decoder transformer architecture and Whisper tiny is only 39M parameters!
+It has an encoder-decoder transformer architecture shown below.
+We used Whisper tiny which is only 39M parameters but remarkably good at transcription!
 The input to the encoder is a 30s chunk of audio (shorter chunks can be padded) and the ouput from the decoder is the transcript, predicted autoregressively.
 It is trained only on labelled speech to text pairs.*

-# 1) Encoder representations are highly localized
+# 1) Encoder attention is highly localized

 Below I present 3 experiments that suggest that the representations at the output of the decoder are highly localized; that is, they do not use much information from sequence positions outside of a narrow attention window.
 This is in contrast to a standard LLM which often attends to source tokens far away from the destination token.